amoghbanta/adt-backend/README.md

 # ADT Press Backend

-> A FastAPI service for orchestrating the ADT (Accessible Document Transformation) Press pipeline
+> A FastAPI service for orchestrating the ADT Press pipeline

 ## Overview